Thrift Curriculum

 We encourage the development of curriculum in a variety of disciplines and across the grades that support the Standard Aligned System of Pennsylvania.

 In summer 2012 fifteen teachers from across Pennsylvania participated in a week-long teacher institute about thrift.
 As part of the course, they created lessons for elementary and secondary teacher use.
-Watch for these lessons to be posted to pdesas.org soon!
+In 2013, some of the teachers returned to hone the lessons and create a scope and sequence for integrating thrift into the classroom.

 A high school level lesson - “Thrift and Community Development” - was created by Philadelphia high school teacher Bernadette McHenry.
 This lesson relates the historic thrift movement to modern America, especially with respect to poverty and its attendant social problems.
 It was published in the fall issues of Pennsylvania Legacies and can be found with our other unit plans.